 Priced under $100, this one’s a total steal.
 The highest temperature on this machine goes up to 160 F. Actually, it is just at par with some of its other contemporaries but at a much lower price point.

 Available only in one color — black — this is a small and mobile machine.
 It comes with adjustable speed and options for nozzles too!
 Additionally, it comes with a nozzle that is made so durable, it is puncture resistant and double reinforced!
 So if you’ve got a tough one there, even a strong dog bite won’t damage it a lot.

 Made especially for those who want to make professional grooming and styling available in the comforts of their home, this is an easy-to-use and cheap dog dryer.

 — Decent Handheld Dog Dryer

 Definitely inexpensive, these so-called dog dryers are honestly not really built for dogs.
-They are usually human hair dryers with a new dog-focused packaging and marketing, but the product remains relatively the same.
+They are usually human hairdryers with new dog-focused packaging and marketing, but the product remains relatively the same.

 If you decide on using these, make sure you use the least warm temperature setting just to remain safe for the dog you are drying.

 The EasyClip Quiet Air Dryer from Andis is probably the best in this category.
-Like we said, we don’t recommend these handheld dog dryers but we understand that the cost can be a tipping-point for some of you so this dryer by Andis does a decent job, seemingly the best in this category.
+As we said, we don’t recommend these handheld dog dryers but we understand that the cost can be a tipping point for some of you so this dryer by Andis does a decent job, seemingly the best in this category.